-1) What types of habitat currently exist on the property (include photographs)?

-A) Estimate the acres of non-riverine surface water and describe (e.g., depth, permanency, source of water, flow).

-B) Average width, median width and range of widths of active channel(s) measured at /4mile intervals; include all channels, measured using Technical Advisory Committee protocols for use with aerial photography.

-C) Length of river frontage.

-D) Acres of contiguous sand substrates with less than 25% vegetative cover (potential reproductive habitat for least terns and piping plovers) at time of visit (estimate separately for each barren bar).

-E) Estimated height of island and river channel banks relative to the water surface at the time of the visit and provide the contemporaneous data from the nearest USGS gauge.
-F) Are there power/transmission lines on the property?
-If yes, describe and record on the property map.

-G) Estimate depth to groundwater based on plants, soils, etc. If groundwater information from the site is available include with evaluation.
-Use information from existing groundwater wells and other data available (e.g., records from the NRD).

-H) Is there evidence of temporary surface inundation in non-wetland areas?
-If yes, describe the boundary of the inundation and potential source.

-I) Describe any man-made groundwater drains, reuse pits, or other features effecting groundwater on the property or within 0.5-mile of property boundary.

-2) How many acres of the parcel under consideration can contribute to a habitat complex?
+- 1) What types of habitat currently exist on the property (include photographs)? - A) Estimate the acres of non-riverine surface water and describe (e.g., depth, permanency, source of water, flow). - B) Average width, median width and range of widths of active channel(s) measured at 1⁄4-mile intervals; include all channels, measured using Technical Advisory Committee protocols for use with aerial photography. - C) Length of river frontage. - D) Acres of contiguous sand substrates with less than 25% vegetative cover (potential reproductive habitat for least terns and piping plovers) at time of visit (estimate separately for each barren bar). - E) Estimated height of island and river channel banks relative to the water surface at the time of the visit and provide the contemporaneous data from the nearest USGS gauge. - F) Are there power/transmission lines on the property?
+If yes, describe and record on the property map. - G) Estimate depth to groundwater based on plants, soils, etc. If groundwater information from the site is available include with evaluation.
+Use information from existing groundwater wells and other data available (e.g., records from the NRD). - H) Is there evidence of temporary surface inundation in non-wetland areas?
+If yes, describe the boundary of the inundation and potential source. - I) Describe any man-made groundwater drains, reuse pits, or other features effecting groundwater on the property or within 0.5-mile of property boundary. - 2) How many acres of the parcel under consideration can contribute to a habitat complex?
 Delineate these areas on the attached aerial photo.

-- Total acres of land contributing to habitat complex A.

-- a.
-Active channel width \\\\\

-- b.
-Wet meadow acres \\\\\

-- c.
-Backwater acres \\\\\

-- d.
-Grassland acres

-- e.
-In-channel bare sand acres

-- f.
-Sloughs, number and acres

-- g.
-Buffer

-- B. How many acres can be considered non-complex habitat?

-- a.
-Wetland acres

-- b.
-Wet meadow acres

-- c.
-Acres of sand or gravel substrate with <25% vegetation

-- d.
-Management area acres

-- C. Number of excess acres (land not contributing to a habitat complex or non-complex habitat area)

-- D. What type of habitat restoration is needed for the parcel (e.g., tree clearing), and at what estimated cost?

-- E. What buffer is available?

-V. Property Management Considerations

-1) Are there existing liens, leases, easements, outstanding judgments or other encumbrances on the property?
+A. Total acres of land contributing to habitat complex a.
+Active channel width b.
+Wet meadow acres c.
+Backwater acres d.
+Grassland acres e.
+In-channel bare sand acres f.
+Sloughs, number and acres g.
+Buffer В. How many acres can be considered non-complex habitat? a.
+Wetland acres b.
+Wet meadow acres c.
+Acres of sand or gravel substrate with <25% vegetation d.
+Management area acres C. Number of excess acres (land not contributing to a habitat complex or non-complex habitat area) D. What type of habitat restoration is needed for the parcel (e.g., tree clearing), and at what estimated cost?
+E. What buffer is available?
+V. Proper ty Management Considerations re existing liens, leases, easements, outstanding judgments or other encumbrances on ty?
 If so, specify.

-2) Determine if an environmental audit has been completed.
-If so, attach the audit to the worksheet

-3) What protection options will the landowner consider?
+2) Determine worksheet ine if an environmental audit has been completed.
+If so, attach the audit to the A) B) C) D) E) Potection options will the landowner consider?
+Sale Perpetual easement Lease Other (specify) Offered Price Market Appraisal Total Acr es in Tract Third Par Adjacent Land Use Modification or Cessation Costs ty Impact Mitigation Costs Incompatible Land Use Mitigation Costs raneous Costs